Nvidia’s Jensen Huang to get semiconductor industry’s highest honor

 Three top investment pros open up about what it takes to get your video game funded.

-Huang founded Nvidia in 1993 and has served since its inception as CEO.
+Huang founded Nvidia in 1993 and has served as CEO since its inception.
 Starting out in 3D graphics, Huang showed me a demo of the company’s graphics chip and its “Windows accelerator” application.
-That was when I was at the San Jose Mercury News in 1995, and it was the first interview that Huang did with the press.
+That was when I was at the San Jose Mercury News in 1995, and it was Huang’s first interview with the press.

-Nvdia went on to help build the 3D gaming market into the world’s largest entertainment industry.
+Nvidia went on to help build the 3D gaming market into the world’s largest entertainment industry.
 More recently, Nvidia used the parallel processing it used for its graphics processing units (GPUs) to do non-graphics compute tasks.
-And that turned into a huge application in AI, where Nvidia’s chips are becoming the brains of computers, robots, and self-driving cars.
+That turned into a huge application in AI, where Nvidia’s chips are becoming the brains of computers, robots, and self-driving cars.

-Since the company’s first chip, scene complexity in computer graphics has increased over 25 years around 500 million times, Huang said.
-Moore’s Law, which predicts chip performance will double every couple of years, would have increased only 100,000 times in the same time, unaided by better chip design.
+In the over 25 years since the company’s first chip, scene complexity in computer graphics has increased around 500 million times, Huang said.
+Moore’s Law, which predicts chip performance will double every couple of years, would have increased only 100,000 times in the same period if unaided by better chip design.

 That relentless innovation has paid off.
-Nvidia is now worth $490 billion on the stock market and it employs 20,000 people.
+Nvidia is now worth $490 billion on the stock market and employs 20,000 people.

 On to the metaverse

-He has also been a fan of the intersection of science fiction and technology, and so he has been talking more about the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
+Huang is also a fan of the intersection between science fiction and technology and has recently been talking more about the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

 Huang is a recipient of the IEEE Founder’s Medal, the Dr. Morris Chang Exemplary Leadership Award, and honorary doctorate degrees from Taiwan’s National Chiao Tung University, National Taiwan University, and Oregon State University.
 In 2019, Harvard Business Review ranked him No. 1 on its list of the world’s 100 best-performing CEOs over the lifetime of their tenure.
 In 2017, he was named Fortune‘s Businessperson of the Year.

 Prior to founding Nvidia, Huang worked at LSI Logic and Advanced Micro Devices.
-Huang holds a BSEE degree from Oregon State University and an MSEE degree from Stanford University.
-The Noyce award is named after Bob Noyce, the founder of Intel and Fairchild Semiconductor, and he was known for aphorisms like, “Don’t be encumbered by the past.
-Go out and do something wonderful.”
+He holds a BSEE degree from Oregon State University and an MSEE degree from Stanford University.

-Last year, the award went to Lisa Su, CEO of rival Advanced Micro Devices, and she noted to me once that Huang is actually a distant relative of hers.
+Last year, the Noyce award went to Lisa Su, CEO of rival Advanced Micro Devices.
+She mentioned to me once that Huang is actually a distant relative of hers.

-“I am honored to receive the 2021 Noyce Award and do so on behalf of my colleagues at Nvidia, whose body of work this award recognizes,” said Huang.
+“I am honored to receive the 2021 Noyce Award and do so on behalf of my colleagues at Nvidia, whose body of work this award recognizes,” Huang said in his acceptance speech.
 “It has been the greatest joy and privilege to have grown up with the semiconductor and computer industries, two that so profoundly impact the world.
 As we enter the era of AI, robotics, digital biology, and the metaverse, we will see super-exponential technology advances.
 There’s never been a more exciting or important time to be in the semiconductor and computer industries.”

-Recently, he received the distinguished lifetime achievement award by the Asian American Engineer of the Year from the Chinese Institute of Engineers (CIE) group.
+He recently received a distinguished lifetime achievement award of Asian American Engineer of the Year from the Chinese Institute of Engineers (CIE) group.
 Huang pointed out he was “destined to be an engineer,” as his father was an engineer in Taiwan.
-His brothers were engineers, and his wife, Lori, whom he met as a sophomore at Oregon State University, is an engineer.
+His brothers were engineers, and his wife, Lori, whom he met as a sophomore at Oregon State University, is also an engineer.

-And in his acceptance speech, he made a rare comment beyond Nvidia’s business matters, as he noted the scourge of the recent anti-Asian violence: “Racism is one flywheel we must stop.”
+In his acceptance speech for the CIE award, Huang made a rare comment beyond Nvidia’s business matters, noting the scourge of the recent anti-Asian violence: “Racism is one flywheel we must stop.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: